aquaverde/aquarius-blank/README.md

 3. Enable maintenance mode by running

-        bin/enable_maintenance 127.0.0.1

-   This assumes that you'll be connecting from localhost.
-Substitute the appropriate IP address you will be connecting from.
-Setup will not allow other addresses to connect.
+        touch aquarius/SETUP

-   When there is no danger of other people accessing the setup, you can enable it by updating the timestamp in the AQUARIUS_MAINTENANCE.CASUAL file.
+   When there is no danger of other people accessing the setup, such as local dev installations.
+Otherwise use `bin/enable_maintenance 127.0.0.1` to allow only a specific IP-Address.

-        touch aquarius/AQUARIUS_MAINTENANCE.CASUAL

    Both methods will allow maintenance operations for two hours.
+After that, run the command again.

 4. Ensure the Webserver has write-permissions on the aquarius-directory.
 This depends on your setup.
 It's easiest when the user you use to administer the